maegovannen69300/m2i-jour1/README.md

 # m2i-jour1

+Oh my god !
-This is an owesome project !
+This is a fucking owesome project...
+I love it !